kasparsd/viaorbiter.com/content/index.md

 ## Five Reasons to Use Orbiter

-1. 	**Orbiter is a messenger without administration interface and login screen**.
+1. 	**Orbiter is not a CMS -- it doesn't have an admin panel and login screen**.
 It takes any folder with your articles and makes them available as a website or blog.

 2. 	**Orbiter is extremely extensible**.
 With a plugin and hook system similar to WordPress you can customize and add support for any kind of document markup or templating engine. *Markdown* for markup and *Mustache* for templating are supported by default.